Atlanta Falcons Training Camp Youth Weekend

 Falcons Fitness Flag Crew

 During each Atlanta Falcons home game, 60 participants were selected to assist in unfurling an oversized 40 yard by 40 yard Falcons flag as a part of the Falcons game day experience right before kickoff.
-These participants are made up of schools, military personnel, youth football teams and civic/non-profit organizations.
+These participants are made up of schools, military bases, youth football teams and civic/non-profit organizations.
 The Falcons Fitness Flag Crew experience provided each individual with a t-shirt, ticket to the game and the opportunity to partake in pre-game aerobic warm-ups led by members of the Atlanta Falcons Cheerleaders, an on-field rehearsal, lunch and the opportunity to visit Falcons Landing.
 By the conclusion of each experience, participants logged nearly two miles of walking.

 Falcons Gatorade Junior Training Camps